nedkocyber/Hack-The-Box-Writeups/TwoMillion/ReadMe.md

 # TwoMillion - Linux (Easy)
+## Summary
+TwoMillion is a easy-difficulty Linux machine on Hack The Box that involves web enumeration, JavaScript analysis, and API exploitation.
+After discovering a hidden invite generation endpoint, the user leverages BurpSuite to analyze HTTP requests and eventually gains a foothold via a reverse shell.
+Privilege escalation is achieved by exploiting a known kernel vulnerability, leading to root access.
 ## Nmap Enumeration

 We begin with a simple nmap scan to see what ports are open
 ![Image](https://github.com/user-attachments/assets/2a4fad03-3938-45d8-b874-909f2adf62ca)
 After that add the targets machine ip to our /etc/hosts file
 ![Image](https://github.com/user-attachments/assets/555552a1-d2e0-4bc1-9a8f-2f604bcf078f)
 ## Directory enumeration

 Now with the help of any directory brute forcing tool we look up a couple directories
 ![Image](https://github.com/user-attachments/assets/61811d99-6796-471d-a061-b716e462c045)
 We see a couple directories but /js/inviteapi.min.js cought my attention
+## Finding vulnerability

 ![Image](https://github.com/user-attachments/assets/b8bc79b3-f4e6-4e53-9635-93387f548b5d)
 Navigting to it shows a JS(JavaScript) code that does a couple things and one of the important things is that it sends AJAX request to /api/v1/invite/how/to/generate and the methood is POST Now with curl we can look up the directory /api/v1/invite/how/to/generate and we get a message

+## Exploiting the vulnerability
 ![Image](https://github.com/user-attachments/assets/961d29c7-9c42-4eb9-8771-4941c1051597)
 Now with the help of a site called CyberChef we can decrypt the message
 ![Image](https://github.com/user-attachments/assets/5193ac1a-91fa-4116-8bc3-f569bb431701)